In this article, learn about:

 The costs are operational.
 Your team owns uptime.
 If your server is down at 11 p.m. the night before a major retailer's shipping deadline, the EDI workflow is down with it, and there's no vendor support desk to call.
 Infrastructure updates, monitoring, and SSL certificate management are all yours.

 There's also a knowledge concentration problem that tends to surface later.
-The person who stood up the self-hosted workflow is often the only person who can fix it.
+The person who built the self-hosted workflow is often the only person who can fix it.
 That's manageable when teams are stable.
 When that person is unavailable or leaves, the workflow keeps running until something changes, and, at that point, the institutional knowledge to repair it is gone.

 Tool | Deployment | EDI Strength | Where It Falls Short |